junrrein/flatpak-saving-file/README.md

 simple-gtkmm-app
 ```

-The error shown in the console (if any occur) will have the form of:
+The error shown in the console when trying to save the text file (if any occur) will have the form of:

 ```
 (simple-gtkmm-app:7): glibmm-CRITICAL **: 20:23:45.725: